dmlc/mxnet.js/README.md

 Use Your Own Model
 ------------------
-MXNetJS can take any model trained with mxnet, use [tools/model2json.py](tools/model2json.py) to convert the model into json format and you are ready to go.
+MXNetJS can take any model trained with mxnet, use [tools/model2json.py](tools/model2json.py) to convert the model into json format and you are ready to go (note that only Python 2 is supported currently)

 Library Code